Pysched/DarrenPetition/README.md

 2. Development
 * Use GitHub as the Version Control System
   * Have at least 1 commit per feature - page in the web application
-  * Store Jenkinsdile in GitHub
+  * Store Jenkinsfile in GitHub
   * Configure GitHub Webhook

-3. Continous Deployment
+3. Continuous Deployment
 * Use Jenkins CI/CD pipelines - using Jenkinsfile
 * Running on AWS EC2
 * Automatically run after each commit